Rearo43/dice/README.md

 ## Commands
 These are the currently available slash commands for this bot application.
-- `NOTE:` Ensure you have read through all the installation instructions to make sure you have set up your Slack App to work with these commands.
+- `NOTE:` Ensure you have read through all the [Installation](#installation) instructions to make sure you have set up your Slack App to work with these commands.

 ### Timer
 Info coming soon...